 Law Student Orientation

-The Introduction to Law Program (Orientation) will be held in mid August.
+The Introduction to Law Program (Orientation) will be held the week of August 18.
 The exact dates will be set in the summer of 2014.
 It is recommended that incoming students plan to be in Boston for at least the second half of August.

 Attendance is mandatory since you will learn how to brief a case, meet with your legal research assistants, meet with faculty members, receive valuable information on study skills, and receive your first assignments.
 Check back throughout the summer for more information.